rosalinet/Learning/LFCS/BookNotes.md

 - You can visualize the parent and child shell/processes by using the pstree command. (the -p flag adds the PID)
 - systemctl is like Task Manager.
 - systemd also has networkd, journald, and udevd as services

+Chapter 4 - Archive Management: Backing up or Copying Entire File Systems Key Terms: archive, compression, image, permissions, ownership, group What it covered:
+	1. Why, what and where to archive
+	2. Archiving files and file systems using tar
+	3. Searching for system files
+	4. Securing files with object permissions and ownership
+	5. Archiving partitions with dd
+	6. Synchronizing remote archives with rsync
+1.
+- An archive is a single file containing a collection of objects: files, directories, or a combo of both.
+- What exactly is compression?
+Files are compressed into an unreadable format in order to reduce the amount of disk space it takes, but can be decompressed back through the same algorithm in reverse.
+- 2 main reasons to create archives: building a reliable file system image and to create efficient data backups.
+	- Images are created from all or parts of a live OS so you can copy and paste the contents onto a second computer.
+This is commonly used for providing identical system setups to multiple users.
+	- Reasons for back-ups: hardware failure, fat fingers, insecure data loss, ransomware, etc. Back-up data should also be tested to ensure it works.
+Generating and monitoring log messages can help spot some problems.
+- Archiving small amounts of data: use scp command to secure location.
+Otherwise, use df to see how much space the partition of data that you want to back-up is.
+(The -h flag changes the sizes to readable byte formatting)
+- If a file designation is tmpfs and the number of bytes in the Used column is 0, then you’re most-likely looking at a pseudo/temp file system.
+- Where should you archive?
+Somewhere RELIABLE, TESTED, ROTATED, DISTRIBUTED, SECURE, COMPLIANT, UP TO DATE, AND SCRIPTED.
+2.
+- 3 Things to Successfully Complete your Archive:
+	Find and identify the files you want to include Identify the location on a storage drive that you want your archive to use Add your files to an archive, and save it to its storage location You can do all of this with tar!